KareemDabbour/dotk_interpreter/README.md

 ## Description

-`Dot-K` is a basic dynamically typed interpreted language written in C.
+`Dot-K` is a basic, Turing complete, dynamically typed, interpreted language written in C.

 _To read more about the implementation, please see the `Implementation` section._